 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-Learn how to easily invest in Oracle Corporation stock.
+Learn how to easily invest in Oracle stocks.

 Oracle Corporation is a software-infrastructure business based in the US.
-Oracle Corporation shares (ORCL) are listed on the NYSE and all prices are listed in US Dollars.
-Oracle Corporation employs 132,000 staff and has a trailing 12-month revenue of around 0.00.
+Oracle shares (ORCL) are listed on the NYSE and all prices are listed in US Dollars.
+Oracle employs 132,000 staff and has a trailing 12-month revenue of around USD$41.4 billion.

 - Open your brokerage account.
 Complete an application with your details.